-Women may move right as well.
-Scholars have linked growth in women's share of household resources to more equitable political outcomes (Folke and Rickne 2020; Brulé and Gaikwad 2021; Gaikwad, Lin, and Zucker 2023).
-We argue that this link is unlikely to hold amid the economic malaise that follows decline in major local industries.
-While women's relative earnings increase in these cases, absolute levels of family and community well-being are in decline (Blonz, Roth Tran, and Troland 2023); women provide a larger slice of a shrinking pie.
+Women may increasingly support right-wing movements as well.
+Scholars have previously linked growth in women's share of household resources to more equitable political outcomes (Folke and Rickne 2020; Brulé and Gaikwad 2021; Gaikwad, Lin, and Zucker 2023).
+We argue that this link is unlikely to hold amid the economic malaise and depression that follows decline in major local industries.
+While women's relative earnings increase in these cases, absolute levels of household wealth are often in decline; women provide a larger slice of a shrinking pie.
 This scarcity, we argue, counteracts the equitable political effects of women becoming more active outside the home.
-Women who enter healthcare, education, and other service industries as their husbands lose work typically earn less than what men in mining or manufacturing once did (Latimer and Oberhauser 2004; Dill and Hodges 2019).
-Such work is often taken on in addition to preexisting domestic responsibilities, compounding the time demands that disproportionately fall on women and limit their earning potential and political activity (Bernhard, Shames, and Teele 2021; Goldin 2021).
-Women may thus see resurrecting male-dominated industries and traditional divisions of labor as a safer, if suboptimal, route to economic security than mobilization in support of the new, less prosperous industrial structure.
+Women who enter healthcare, education, and other service industries as their husbands lose work typically earn less than what men in mining or manufacturing once did (Latimer and Oberhauser 2004; Dill and Hodges 2019).9 Such work is often taken on in addition to preexisting domestic responsibilities, compounding the time demands that disproportionately fall on women and limit their earning potential and political activity (Bernhard, Shames, and Teele 2021; Goldin 2021).
+Women may thus see resurrecting male-dominated industries and traditional divisions of labor as a safer, if suboptimal, route to economic recovery than mobilization in support of the new, less prosperous industrial structure.